 UniFi Device Authentication Password

 The Device Authentication credentials are used in the device management user interfaces (UI).
-For example, when locally accessing the USG by typing 192.168.1.1 in the browser.
+For example, when locally accessing a UniFi Security Gateway (USG) by typing 192.168.1.1 in the browser, or accessing a UAP via SSH to upgrade its firmware.
 They're also used when adopting a "managed by other" device.
 See this article for more: UniFi - Advanced Adoption of a "Managed By Other" Device.

-There are two possible combinations of default credentials for UniFi devices: ubnt / ubnt or root / ubnt.
-However, if you went through the Setup Wizard you assigned a new password and username in the Controller Access screen, under Device Authentication.
-The default credentials will be useful when factory resetting a device and managing it in an already installed Controller (hence, forgoing the Setup Wizard).
+If these have never been set by an admin, there are two possible combinations of default credentials for UniFi devices: ubnt / ubnt or root / ubnt.
+However, if you went through the Setup Wizard, it would have required you to assign a new password and username in the Controller Access screen, under Device Authentication.
+The default credentials of ubnt/ubnt or root/ubnt will be useful when factory resetting a device and managing it in an already installed Controller (hence, forgoing the Setup Wizard).

 NOTE: The default ubnt/ubnt username and password also applies to the Cloud Key (and SSH access to the Cloud Key) when accessing the Configuration UI of a new or factory-defaulted Cloud Key by typing its IP address in the browser (default is 192.168.1.30), instead of going through the Setup Wizard.
 Other than that specific moment, the Cloud Key and SSH password is not the same as the Device Authentication credentials.
 See the SSH and Cloud Key credentials section for details.